 How to Clean Air Ducts Yourself

-Dust, pet dander, and allergens build up inside your ductwork over time, forcing your HVAC system to work harder and circulating irritants through every room.
+Dust, pet dander, and debris build up inside your ductwork over time, and cleaning the accessible sections near each register cuts down on dust that gets stirred back into rooms.
+The EPA does not recommend routine, calendar-based duct cleaning β clean when you can actually see buildup at the vents, not on a fixed schedule.
 Professional duct cleaning runs $300-500, but you can tackle the accessible sections yourself in about two hours with a vacuum, a brush, and a screwdriver.
 This guide walks you through removing vents, loosening buildup, vacuuming debris, and replacing your filter so your system runs cleaner and your air feels fresher.

 What You'll Need

-🛠 Tools
+π Tools

-📦 Materials
+π¦ Materials

 Safety First

-- •Wear an N95 mask and safety glasses — duct dust contains allergens, mold spores, and fine particulates that irritate lungs and eyes.
+- β’Wear an N95 mask and safety glasses β duct dust contains allergens, mold spores, and fine particulates that irritate lungs and eyes.

-- •If you see visible mold growth (black or green patches) or smell musty odors inside the ducts, stop cleaning and call a professional — disturbing mold without containment spreads spores throughout the house.
+- β’If you see visible mold growth (black or green patches) or smell musty odors inside the ducts, stop cleaning and call a professional β disturbing mold without containment spreads spores throughout the house.

-- •Never use chemical sprays, bleach, or aerosol duct cleaners inside ducts unless specifically recommended by your HVAC manufacturer — residues release harmful fumes when the system runs.
+- β’Never use chemical sprays, bleach, or aerosol duct cleaners inside ducts unless specifically recommended by your HVAC manufacturer β residues release harmful fumes when the system runs.

-- •Be gentle with flexible ducts (the foil or plastic spiral kind) — they tear easily, and a hole reduces airflow and efficiency.
+- β’Be gentle with flexible ducts (the foil or plastic spiral kind) β they tear easily, and a hole reduces airflow and efficiency.

 Step-by-Step Instructions